jyp/topics/PolyTest/PolyTest.markdown

 # Applying the result

-The result can be readily applyied to functions of the form (...), it is rare that functions exactly fix it.
+The result can be readily applied only to functions of the form (...), it is rare that functions exactly fit it.

-However, many functions can be transformed to fix the model, and the result can be re-interpreted directly on their initial form.
+However, many functions can be transformed to fit the model, and the result can be re-interpreted directly on their initial form.

 > (a → Bool) → [a] → [a]